williamlsh/github-battle-app/README.md

 Type any two Github usernames as you like, it will process a battle results for you.
 Or you may like to compare any Github users with yourself.
 Try it, it's fun!

+Blew are the tech stacks used in this project:

+- React
+- React Router

 ----
 </br>